-In other words, the ketogenic diet seems to be superior to exogenous ketone supplementation when it comes to cognitive function.
-The ketogenic diet seems to be better for weight loss and insulin reduction as well.
+In other words, the ketogenic diet is superior to exogenous ketone supplementation when it comes to cognitive function.
+The ketogenic diet is better for weight loss and insulin reduction as well.
 Keep in mind that these are conclusions from studies on rats, which may not carry over to humans.

-When we combine these findings with the studies on the ketogenic diet in humans, however, it looks like the ketogenic diet will provide the most benefit compared to exogenous ketones like KETO//OS NAT or KETO//OS PRO.
+When we combine these findings with the studies on the ketogenic diet in humans, however, it looks like the ketogenic diet will provide the most benefit compared to exogenous ketone supplements like KETO//OS NAT or KETO//OS PRO.

-To make the decision that’s best for you, we must consider the side effects of KETO//OS products as well to give us a better idea of what KETO//OS does in the body.
+To make the decision that’s best for you, we must consider the potential dangers and side effects of KETO//OS products as well to give us a better idea of what they do to the body.

-Pruvit, the company that produces KETO//OS products, likens the side effects of their supplements to the side effects of the ketogenic diet.
-Just like during the ketogenic diet, KETO//OS products may cause a diuretic effect that can lead to water and mineral depletion.
-Pruvit suggests drinking more water and supplementing with magnesium, potassium, and sodium to replenish your minerals and fluid levels.
+Pruvit likens the side effects of their exogenous ketone supplements to the side effects of starting the ketogenic diet.
+Just like during your first few days of keto, KETO//OS products have a diuretic effect that can lead to water and mineral depletion.

-Although there are no long-term (or even short-term) studies on any of the KETO//OS products, we can assume that they are completely safe based on the studies on the ketogenic diet and KETO//OS’s other ingredients.
+Although there are no long-term (or even short-term) studies on the KETO//OS products, we can assume that they are safe based on the studies on the ketogenic diet and KETO//OS’s other ingredients.

 If we look at KETO//OS products from a biochemical perspective, they seem to be completely safe as well.
-Even the liver and kidneys, which will be processing and filtering the supplement’s ingredients, are highly unlikely to experience any issues with the recommended dosages.
+Even the liver and kidneys, which will process and filter the supplement’s ingredients, are highly unlikely to experience any issues with the recommended dosages.
 In fact, KETO//OS will take some workload away from the liver by providing the body with ready-made ketones.